Paris Square Cambronne Gardens

-The Square Cambronne is dedicated to a French General and has an animal statue of a lion located within it, which was produced from a plaster cast that had been donated to the city of Paris, and the square with its chestnut trees and Italian poplars is located directly opposite another called the Square Garibaldi.
+The Paris Square Cambronne gardens are dedicated to a French General and has an animal statue of a lion located within it, which was produced from a plaster cast that had been donated to the city of Paris, and the square with its chestnut trees and Italian poplars is located directly opposite another called the Square Garibaldi.

 According to the plaque from the Mairie de Paris positioned at the entrance of the square, it was first created in 1881 and this square in Paris was named in honour of Pierre Jacques Cambronne, the Viscount Cambronne.